jbock-java/jbock/README.md

 </code></pre>

 Being invoked without any arguments is something we should be expecting.
-Instead of showing a stacktrace, we could use this opportunity to inform the user about our command line options.
+Instead of a stacktrace, we could use the opportunity to show the user a summmary of our command line options.
 Let's see how to do this with `jbock 2.3`.

 We start by defining an abstract class `Args`, which represents the two mandatory arguments `source` and `dest`.